Russ-Holloway/CoPA/README.md

-# CoPPA - College of Policing Assistant
+# CoPA - College of Policing Assistant

-**CoPPA (College of Policing Assistant)** is an AI-powered assistant designed to enhance police decision-making and effectiveness.
+**CoPA (College of Policing Assistant)** is an AI-powered assistant designed to enhance police decision-making and effectiveness.
 Built on secure Microsoft Azure infrastructure, it integrates trusted data sources to deliver actionable, transparent guidance for law enforcement professionals.

 ---